Diagnostics

 Why No Visible Leak?

-Coolant can leak internally (head gasket), evaporate from a tiny external leak, or the system may not be leaking at all — the cooling system just can't keep up.
+Coolant can leak internally (head gasket), evaporate from a tiny external leak, or the system may not be leaking at all — the cooling system just cannot keep up.

 How to diagnose Engine Overheating But No Visible Leak: Causes — OBD2 car scanner guide